-END OF CHAPTER ONE
+END OF CHAPTER ONE CHAPTER TWO Truth.

-CHAPTER TWO

-Truth.
 Clarity.
 Whenever her thoughts drifted to company work or when the music on the Jaguar's cd seduced her into forgetting her destination and her purpose, Bride forced herself to repeat those words.
 Truth.
 Clarity.

-Her life wasn't working.
+In that collection of incomprehensible garbage Rooker's in his notebook one struck her as a personal dare.
+"Truth is never dumped in your lap or revealed in sudden epiphany or right at your fingertips or right before your eyes if you only knew how to see its smile or hear the words it whispers near your earlobes proving that it is easy to comprehend once you know the path to its sacred space because the search for truth and its bride clarity requires courage, relentless effort and refuses the seductive coziness of ignorance or the soft pillow of righteousness and will not be soothed by the strum of a Spanish guitar."
+Obviously her life wasn't working.
 The pieces of it that she had stitched together-personal glamour, control in an exciting profession, sexual liberation, and most importantly a shield that protected her from any overly intense feeling, be it rage, embarrassment or love.
 Her response to physical attack was no less cowardly than her reaction to an unexpected, unexplained break-up.
 The first produced tears; the second a flip "Yeah, so?"

-Note book

-Poem (New ONE about truth, clarity

-Tools are too patient in their search for comfort which they take for happiness Since truth or clarity hurt like Knives in the throat that ought to be singing along with the harmonica and relishing the breath it forces us to take

-Sorry, Truth, Clarity.

-Disappointed in herself and confused she decided to find out what the questions were before trying to discern answers.
+Disappointed in herself and dared by the notebook she decided to find out what the questions were before trying to discern answers.
 Truth.
 Clarity.